inkognitro/oas-tszod-gen/README.md

 ```

 **Important:**
-It is recommended to add your output folder in the `.gitignore` file and to regenerate the output in your CI pipeline.
+It is recommended to regenerate the output in your CI pipeline.
+On every call of the `generateOas3ToTs` function,
-On every call of the `generateOas3ToTs` function, the output folder is going to be deleted and the code will be rebuilt
+the output folder is going to be deleted and the code will be generated from scratch.
-from scratch.

 > :bulb: Node version `>= 18.0.0` is required to support
 > the [Blob](https://nodejs.org/docs/v20.17.0/api/globals.html#class-blob) class